What Type of Oil Does a 2007 Honda Pilot Take

 The manual will likely recommend a specific type of oil for your car.
 If the manual does not mention synthetic oil specifically, it is probably safe to assume that your car does not need it.
 Another thing to consider is how often you drive your car and what kind of conditions you typically drive in.

 If you only drive your car occasionally and mostly in good weather conditions, conventional oil will probably be fine for your needs.
 However, if you frequently drive in hot or cold weather conditions or do a lot of stop-and-go driving, synthetic oil may be a better option for you as it can withstand these harsher conditions better than conventional oil can.
-Finally, keep in mind that synthetic oil generally costs more than conventional oil does.
+Finally, keep in mind that synthetic oil generally costs more than conventional oil.

 So if you are on a budget, sticking with conventional oil may be the best option for you.